6 may 2018

 wide and lovely

-cracked bare floors littered with red threads
+cracked bare floors littered with red thread

 rocks thrown from the moon.